jeliasson/dns-propagation-checker/README.md

 # DNS Propagation Checker

+> :warning: This repository has been discontinued.
+Feel free to take inspiration from this project to build something awesome. <3

 [![Build Status on master](https://travis-ci.com/jeliasson/dns-propagation-checker.svg?branch=master)](https://travis-ci.com/jeliasson/dns-propagation-checker) [![Issues](https://img.shields.io/github/issues-raw/jeliasson/dns-propagation-checker)](https://github.com/jeliasson/dns-propagation-checker)

 DNS Propagation Checker is a web application that allows you to check multiple DNS records against one or many Name Servers (NS).
 This can be useful before changing Name Servers for a Internet Domain from one hosting to another, by validating that a DNS zone resolves correctly on all resolvers before proceeding with the migration.